Quantum graph models of quantum chaos: an introduction and some recent applications: Quantum graphs, their stationary states and energy spectrum

 \subsection{Quantum-classical correspondence: semiclassical sums over trajectories and periodic orbits}

-Quantum graphs have become a paradigm for quantum chaos after Kottos and Smilansky showed in a series of papers \cite{KotSmi_prl97,KotSmi_ap99,KotSmi_prl00,KotSmi_jpa03} that semiclassical approaches to quantum chaos have a close analogy on quantum graphs -- with two two major differences: the expressions are formally exact and the underlying dynamics is far less complex than a chaotic Hamiltonian flow.
+Quantum graphs have become a paradigm for quantum chaos after Kottos and Smilansky showed in a series of papers \cite{KotSmi_prl97,KotSmi_ap99,KotSmi_prl00,KotSmi_jpa03} that semiclassical approaches to quantum chaos (see \cite{tomsovic_2026, sieber_muller_2026, novaes_2026} in this volume for overviews of various aspects of the semiclassical approach to Hamiltonian systems) have a close analogy on quantum graphs -- with two two major differences: the expressions are formally exact and the underlying dynamics is far less complex than a chaotic Hamiltonian flow.
 Indeed the dynamics is just free motion along each edge until a vertex is hit when one is either reflected or scatters into one of the other adjacent edges.
 For this purpose the quantum dynamics is best described in terms of the quantum map \( \mathbf{U}(k)\) for closed graphs.
 In this way the dynamics is a dynamics in the space of \(2\left|\Bset\right|+\left|\Lset\right|\) quantum amplitudes on directed bonds and leads.
 A (finite) \textit{trajectory} or \textit{walk} \(\theta\) of \textit{topological length} \(n\) is a sequence of \(n+1\) directed edges \(\theta= \left(\me_{n \, \sigma_{n}},\dots,\me_{1\, \sigma_1},\me_{0,\ \sigma_0} \right) \) that are all following each other \(\me_{m\, \sigma_m} \rightarrow \me_{m+1\, \sigma_{m+1}}\).
 A \textit{closed trajectory} starts and ends o the same directed edge \( \me_{n\, \sigma_n}=\me_{0\, \sigma_0}\).
 The \textit{quantum amplitude} of the trajectory

 is the product of the corresponding transition amplitudes in the quantum map.
 The metric length \( L_\theta\) of the trajectory excludes the initial edge \(e_0\) (in this context one considers \(t(e_0)\) as the starting point of the trajectory) and the prime indicates that any edges of infinite length (leads) are excluded.
 For elevant trajectories on open graphs leads only enter either as final edge \(e_n\) or starting edge \(e_0\) (or both) -- while all edges in between are always bonds.